cwendorf/EASI/C-ITNSExamples/PenLaptop/README.md

 ### Overview of this Example

-The **PenLaptop** documents and files analyze an example of a two-group between-subjects design (from _[ITNS](https://thenewstatistics.com/itns/ "Introduction to the New Statistics")_, Ch.
+The **PenLaptop** files analyze an example of a two-group between-subjects design (from _[ITNS](https://thenewstatistics.com/itns/ "Introduction to the New Statistics")_, Ch.
 7).
 These analyses include the following:

 - Analyses of Group Differences (equivalent to a comparison analysis of two levels of a factor)
 - Analyses of Multiple Studies (examples from three different replication studies)